Universe of The Legend of Zelda: Open air concept

 Fujibayashi stated that the layout of Hyrule in Breath of the Wild was inspired in part by his hometown of Kyoto: "I took a map of Kyoto and overlaid it on the game world, and I tried to imagine going to places that I know in Kyoto.
 I'd think 'It takes this much time to get from point A to point B, so how does that translate to the game?'
 And that's how we started mapping out the world in Breath of the Wild".
 The development team used landmarks in Kyoto as a way of comparing the distance between landmarks in the game world, which helped staff during the development of the game.
-This measurement of distance allowed Hyrule to be scaled up to an enormous world that appears twelve times the size of its predecessor in Twilight Princess.
-For Tears of the Kingdom, Aonuma confirmed that the game would revisit the same map of Hyrule as the one players experienced in Breath of the Wild: "One of the reasons we wanted to create a continuation was because I wanted to revisit that Hyrule again and use that world again, while incorporating new gameplay and new story".
+This measurement of distance allowed Hyrule to be scaled up to an enormous world that appears twelve times the size of its predecessor in Twilight Princess (2006).

+For Tears of the Kingdom (2023), Aonuma and Fujibayashi used the same map of Hyrule as the one players experienced in Breath of the Wild to create a continuation of the same world.
+Hyrule was extensively expanded, by introducing Sky Islands to the map to place emphasis on vertical gameplay.
+In addition to its sky expansion, the game introduced the Depths, a vast pitch-black area beneath the surface of Hyrule.
+Aonuma said the development team had learned lessons from Skyward Sword, where Link was restricted by the hardware to descend from particular points.
+He explained that the team had wanted to create the ability to "traverse a world that's not only horizontally connected in a single world, but vertically connected as well", noting the sense of freedom the player experiences by diving into that.